 What distinguishes vocal study at the Setnor School is its supportive, inclusive environment within the context of a great university.
 If you are an undergraduate who is interested in pursuing a career in performance, ours is an ideal learning environment that nurtures and challenges individual singers to grow as total musicians, preparing them for competitive graduate programs and beyond.
 Although they constitute a small minority of the student population, the Setnor School greatly values its graduate voice students and looks to them for leadership in a variety of its activities.

 In addition to lessons and classes designed for woodwind, brass, and percussion majors, the woodwinds, brass, and percussion area offers lessons on all band instruments for intermediate and advanced students from all majors across campus.

 The area offers applied music lessons in bassoon, flute, clarinet, oboe, saxophone, trombone, trumpet, euphonium, horn, tuba, and percussion.
-There are also opportunities for students to perform in various ensembles, including chamber music groups, wind and brass quintets, Baroque chamber music, and one of the University bands (Wind Ensemble or Concert Band).
+There are also opportunities for students to perform in various ensembles, including chamber music groups and one of the University bands (Wind Ensemble or Concert Band).

 The area also meets regularly for a convocation to provide faculty and guest artist master classes.

 Professor and Area Coordinator